-- i) The credit equivalent amount in relation to a non-market related off-balance sheet item like, direct credit substitutes, trade and performance related contingent items and commitments with certain drawdown, other commitments, etc. will be determined by multiplying the contracted amount of that particular transaction by the relevant credit conversion factor (CCF). - ii) Where the non-market related off-balance sheet item is an undrawn or partially undrawn fund-based facility22, the amount of undrawn commitment to be included in calculating the off-balance sheet non-market related credit exposures is the maximum unused portion of the commitment that could be drawn during the remaining period to maturity.
-Any drawn portion of a commitment forms a part of bank's on-balance sheet credit exposure.
+- i) The credit equivalent amount in relation to a non-market related off-balance sheet item like, direct credit substitutes, trade and performance related contingent items and commitments with certain drawdown, other commitments, etc. will be determined by multiplying the contracted amount of that particular transaction by the relevant credit conversion factor (CCF). - ii) Where the non-market related off-balance sheet item is an undrawn or partially undrawn fund-based facility, the amount of undrawn commitment to be included in

-21 Please refer to circular DBOD.No.BP.BC134/21.06.001/2008-09 dated May 26, 2009
+&lt;sup>23 Please refer to circular DBOD.No.BP.BC134/21.06.001/2008-09 dated May 26, 2009

-22 For example: (a) In the case of a cash credit facility for Rs.100 lakh (which is not unconditionally cancellable) where the drawn portion is Rs.
+&lt;sup>24 For example: (a) In the case of a cash credit facility for Rs.100 lakh (which is not unconditionally cancellable) where the drawn portion is Rs.
 60 lakh, the undrawn portion of Rs.
-40 lakh will attract a CCF of 20 per cent (since the CC
+40 lakh will attract a CCF of 20 per cent (since the CC facility is subject to review / renewal normally once a year).
+The credit equivalent amount of Rs.
+8 lakh (20 % of Rs.40 lakh) will be assigned the appropriate risk weight as applicable to the counterparty / rating to arrive at the risk weighted asset for the undrawn portion.
+The drawn portion (Rs.
+60 lakh) will attract a risk weight as applicable to the counterparty / rating.